alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 put in as many as I'd like.
 Still, I have some interesting results, showing that with enough training time I can get a program to self-learn heuristics for playing Connect Four.
-It's not amazing, but I have trouble beating it, so it's at least okay.
+It's not amazing, but I have trouble beating my AI, so it's not nothing.

-Unforunately, my approach requires lots of computation time, and running experiments is becoming infeasible.
+Unfortunately, my approach requires lots of computation time, and running experiments is becoming infeasible.
-I can't make more progress until I find a way to make my experiments run faster, and I don't hit ony any solutions that are easy to implement.
+I can't make more progress until I find a way to make my experiments run faster, and I don't hit on any solutions that are easy to implement.

 These are the thoughts in the back of my head, while I wait in line for free food.
-At Berkeley, the demand for CS internships is so high that companies give free dinner, T-shirts, and stickers at their info sessions.
+The demand for Berkeley CS students is so high that companies give free dinner, T-shirts, and stickers at their info sessions.
 It's pocket change for them, but every company has to do it to compete for their mindshare.
-Hungry CS students are totally okay with this situation.
+Hungry CS majors are totally okay with this situation.

 I'm waiting with a few other people from the CS honor societies.
 Some are 100% doing grad school, some are 100% not doing grad school.
 A few are on